Layr-Labs/eigenlayer-contracts/docs/core/EigenPod.md

 ## Current Protocol Overview

+### Beacon Chain Oracle

+Since the execution layer cannot yet synchronously read arbitrary state from the consensus layer, we require a Beacon Chain Oracle to bring in block roots from the consensus layer and put them in execution layer storage.

+This will either be implemented by Succinct Labs or eventually by Ethereum natively in EIP-4788 ([read here](https://eips.ethereum.org/EIPS/eip-4788)).
+The interface will have requests be for a block number and responses be the block roots corresponding to the provided block numbers.

+### Hysteresis

+We want to understimate validator balances on EigenLayer to be tolerant to small slashing events that occur on the beacon chain.

+We underestimate validator stake on EigenLayer through the following equation: $\text{eigenlayerBalance} = \text{min}(32, \text{floor}(x-0.75))$.
+Since a validator's effective balance on the beacon chain can at most 0.25 ETH more than its actual balance on the beacon chain, we subtract 0.75 and floor it for simplicity.

 ### Creating EigenPods

 Any user that wants to participate in native restaking first deploys an EigenPod contract by calling `createPod()` on the EigenPodManager.
 This deploys an EigenPod contract which is a BeaconProxy in the Beacon Proxy pattern.
 The user is called the *pod owner* of the EigenPod they deploy.